MEDITATION vs RUMINATION

 In most schools, only about half the students in a class feel they have a rapport with the teacher.
 Let’s raise that percentage.
 Rapport creates more enjoyment of the subject matter and of the class.
 It also motivates the students to pay more attention.

-Here is Joseph’s article entitled Eating Better Through Mindfulness that appeared in the Autumn 2022 issue of the FLOURISH magazine:
+Here is an excerpt from Joseph’s article entitled Eating Better Through Mindfulness that appeared in the Autumn 2022 issue of FLOURISH magazine:

 MINDFULNESS IN RELATIONSHIPS